haberdashPI/vscode-modal-keys/README.md

 ### Keybindings in Selection/Visual Mode

-ModalEdit 2.0 adds a new configuration section called `selectbidings` that has the same structure as the `keybindings` section.
+ModalKeys 2.0 adds a new configuration section called `selectbidings` that has the same structure as the `keybindings` section.
 With it you can now map keys that act as the lead key of a normal mode sequence to run a commands when pressed in visual mode.